 In general, subordination levels in RMBS are lower compared to the overall securitisation market, reflecting the comparatively lower credit risk of the underlying exposure.
 In the European RMBS market, there have been relatively few credit rating downgrades since 2015.
 Such rating stability suggests the absence of unforeseen underperformance due to external shocks or securitisation-specific governance failures.
-The speculative-grade space, annual downgrade rates have remained below 5% of outstanding ratings.
+Even in the speculative-grade space, annual downgrade rates have remained below 5% of outstanding ratings.
 This contrasts with rating downgrades before 2015 when the annual average was 14% for investment-grade RMBS and 20% for speculative-grade ratings.
+In the US RMBS market, the share of non-agency RMBS has declined significantly since the GFC even though a wider range of products is now securitised.
+The decline in volume may be partly attributed to regulatory changes that include more favourable treatment for agency MBS (see Box 8).